Future Energy Park

 Where is the Facility Located?

-Located within the City of Calgary, Future Energy Park is in an industrial area southeast of the intersection of Peigan and Stoney Trail SE.
+Located within the City of Calgary, Future Energy Park is on a 21-hectare site in an industrial area southeast of the intersection of Peigan and Stoney Trail SE.

 What are the Components of the Facility?